marktrak98/HairSalonSim/README.md

 # How to run

 1) Install Python3.x (I used Python3.8)
+2) Install curses (comes preinstalled for macos and linux, for windows use the following code)

+`python -m pip install windows-curses`

+OR

+`python3 -m pip install windows-curses`

-2) Clone the repository/download and unzip it
+3) Clone the repository/download and unzip it
-3) run main.py in the terminal
+4) run main.py in the terminal

 `python main.py`